JANE SHORE (1915)

 About the Project

-Classic Cinema Club-Ealing and the PRS for Music Foundation commissioned Laura Rossi to write a new score for the film’s centenary.
+Classic Cinema Club-Ealing commissioned Laura Rossi to write a new score for the film’s centenary and was awarded a PRS for Music Foundation grant.
 The premiere performance took place almost 100 years to the day to a full house in Ealing Town Hall.
 Take a look at the original 1915 advert for the film from the Middlesex County Times.
-Note the ‘Fascinating and Staggering Statistics’! and that it was shown four times a day for a week, ‘6000 Artistes, 71/2 tons of Armour’ etc!
-Book your seats at once, indeed!
+Note the ‘Fascinating and Staggering Statistics’! and that it was shown four times a day for a week, ‘6000 Artistes, 71/2 tons of Armour’ etc.

 About Orchestra Celeste